Dynamic Observation Policies in Observation Cost-Sensitive Reinforcement Learning: Problem Setup

 The OSMBOA agent selects one control and one measurement action, $\langle a_{c,t}, a_{m,t}\rangle$ per time step, whereas the DMSOA agent moves from decision point to decision point with a frequency less than or equal to the environment's clock.
 At each decision point, the DMSOA agent selects a control action and the number of times to apply it, $k$.
 The state is only measured on the $k^{th}$ application (e.g. $\langle a_{c}, a_{m}=0\rangle_t,...,\langle a_{c}, a_{m}=0\rangle_{t+(k-1)}, \langle a_{c}, a_{m}=1\rangle_{t+k}$).

 The agent's objective is to learn a policy $\pi$ that maximizes the discounted expected costed return which incorporates both the intrinsic and extrinsic rewards:

 where $\gamma < 1 $ is the discount factor.
-In this work, we focus on deep Q-learning based solutions \cite{mnih2015human} combined with standard improvements such as \emph{n-step} DQN for better convergence \cite{sutton2018reinforcement}, double DQN to improve stability \cite{van2016deep} and prioritized replay to improve sample efficiency \cite{schaul2015prioritized}.
+In this work, we focus on deep Q-learning based solutions \cite{mnih2015human} combined with standard improvements for better convergence and stability \cite{sutton2018reinforcement,van2016deep,schaul2015prioritized}.
 Although this work examines problems with discrete action spaces, the proposed algorithms can be modified for continuous action spaces.